 Don't include separately stated deductions shown elsewhere on Schedules K and K-1, capital expenditures, or items for which the deduction is deferred to a later tax year.

-Generally, under section 1367(a)(2)(D), the basis of the shareholder's stock is decreased by the amount shown on this bonds issued after October 3, 2008) qualified school construction, or build America bonds.
-Distributions of appreciated property are valued at fair market value.
-If property other than cash was distributed, attach a statement to provide the following information.
+Generally, under section 1367(a)(2)(D), the basis of the shareholder's stock is decreased by the amount shown on this line.

 Line 16d.
 Distributions